oracle-livelabs/database/heatwave-movie-stream/add-data-mysql/add-data-mysql.md

     SELECT COUNT(*) FROM data2;
     </copy>
     ```

     b.
+Hit **ENTER** to execute the last command

+    c.
 You should see the following resulting counts

     ![row counts data tables](./images/row-counts-data-tables.png "row-counts-data-tables ")